gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Downgrades are applied with `teleport-updater update`, just like upgrades.
 The above steps modulate the standard workflow in the section above.
 If the downgraded version is already present, the uncompressed version is used to ensure fast recovery of the exact state before the failed upgrade.
-To ensure that the target version is was not corrupted by incomplete extraction, the downgrade checks for the existance of `/var/lib/teleport/versions/TARGET-VERSION/sha256` before downgrading.
+To ensure that the target version is was not corrupted by incomplete extraction, the downgrade checks for the existence of `/var/lib/teleport/versions/TARGET-VERSION/sha256` before downgrading.
-To ensure that the DB backup was not corrupted by incomplete copying, the downgrade checks for the existance of `/var/lib/teleport/versions/TARGET-VERSION/backup/backup.yaml` before restoring.
+To ensure that the DB backup was not corrupted by incomplete copying, the downgrade checks for the existence of `/var/lib/teleport/versions/TARGET-VERSION/backup/backup.yaml` before restoring.

 Teleport must be fully-stopped to safely replace `sqlite.db`.
 When restarting the agent during an upgrade, `SIGHUP` is used.